 - Practice meditation and breathing exercises.

-- RESPONSIBILITY CHARADES: The teacher will start acting out a way to be responsible.
+- RESPONSIBILITY OR GROWTH MINDSET CHARADES: The teacher will start acting out how to be responsible or show a growth mindset.
 Kids guess until someone gets it correct.
-Then, it is their turn to do a responsible act.
+Then, it is their turn to do the acting.
 Remember, no talking or calling out!
-E.g., putting dishes away, making the bed, hanging up bag.
+For example, putting dishes away, making the bed, completing a project, tying shoelaces, or hanging up the bag.

 - THE COMPLIMENT GAME: Turn to the person sitting next to you and compliment them.
-A compliment is saying something kind about a person, like something they are good at or something they work hard on.
+A compliment is saying something kind about someone, like something they are good at or work hard on.
 Try not to compliment what they are wearing or how they look!

 - ROLE PLAY: Act out a social skill given a situation.